WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/home.md

 author_profile: true
 ---

-I am Xinyi Wang (王心怡), a final year computer science PhD candidate at University of California, Santa Barbara (UCSB).
-I am advised by professor [William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html).
+I am Xinyi Wang (王心怡), an incoming Postdoctoral Researcher at the [Princeton Language and Intelligence Lab](https://pli.princeton.edu/).
-I have also worked with [Yi Yang](http://yya518.github.io/), [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/), [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/), [Yikang Shen](https://scholar.google.com.hk/citations?user=qff5rRYAAAAJ), and [Rameswar Pandas](https://rpand002.github.io/).
+I recently defended my Ph.D. at the [University of California, Santa Barbara (UCSB)](https://www.cs.ucsb.edu/), where I was advised by [Professor William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html).
-I'm honored to be awarded a J.P.
-Morgan AI PhD Fellowship and a UCSB Computer Science Outstanding Publication Award.
+In addition, I have had the opportunity to collaborate with [Yi Yang](http://yya518.github.io/), [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/), [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/), [Yikang Shen](https://scholar.google.com.hk/citations?user=qff5rRYAAAAJ), and [Rameswar Pandas](https://rpand002.github.io/).
-My research focuses on developing a principled understanding of large foundation models, especially LLMs, with the goal of improving their capabilities, addressing their limitations, and optimizing their application across diverse domains.
+I am honored to have received the **J.P.
+Morgan AI Ph.D.
+Fellowship** and the **UCSB Computer Science Outstanding Publication Award**.

-My CV can be downloaded [here](pdf\CV.pdf).
+My research centers on developing a principled understanding of large foundation models—particularly large language models (LLMs)—with the aim of enhancing their capabilities, addressing their limitations, and optimizing their deployment across diverse applications.

-[<span style="color:red">News</span>] I'm joining [Princeton Language and Intelligence](https://pli.princeton.edu/) as a a Postdoctral Researcher in July 2025.
+You can download my CV [here](pdf/CV.pdf).

-[<span style="color:red">News</span>] I will join the CSE department at [University at Buffalo, SUNY](https://engineering.buffalo.edu/computer-science-engineering.html) in 2026 Fall as an Assistant Professor and I'm recruiting PhD students in the upcoming cycle.
+<span style="color:red">News</span>: I will join the CSE department at [University at Buffalo, SUNY](https://engineering.buffalo.edu/computer-science-engineering.html) in 2026 Fall as an Assistant Professor.
+I'm recruiting PhD students in the upcoming cycle.

 <!-- *I'm attending ICLR 2025.
 Please feel free to reach out to me if you want to chat :)* -->